dendy738/Animal_Diseases/README.md

  - install whole package from GitHub to your local machine;

  - install all necessary libraries:

-    [ python -m pip install -r requirements.txt ]
+       python -m pip install -r requirements.txt

  - in the file 'settings.py' which is located in 'Final_project/AnimalDiseases/AnimalDiseases/settings.py' set a connection to your own DB via the variable 'DATABASES' by set up options or use SQLite3 by default.
 Also, set the variable 'DEBUG' to True for activating style;

- - run the command [ python manage.py runserver ] in your shell.
+ - run the command  in your shell.

+        python manage.py runserver

    By default, Django running all projects across port 8000.
-If port is not accessed - [ python manage.py runserver <available_port_number> ];
+   If port is not accessed:

+        python manage.py runserver <available_port_number>

  - open your browser and enter 'http://127.0.0.1:<your_port_number>'